IKoshelev/ui-app-architecture-showcases/README.md

 ![](/requirments-sketches/7.png)

-Approval may be granted without expiration, in which case - it is perpetual.
+Approval may be granted without expiration, in which case - it is perpetual (perpetual approvals are granted if AssetProtection insurance is selected).

 8. Approvals must be cached for a combination of car model, insurance plans and downpayment.
 If a user changes any parameter – approval is removed, but if the user reverts changes – existing approval is used again automatically.
 User can have approvals for several valid combinations within 1 deal.
 Given approval is used as long as current deal params match the ones for which it was given.
 Approvals are not shared between deals.